Excelero/nvmesh-shell/README.md

 **Usage**

-On you terminal, type `nvmesh-shell` to start the interactive shell session.
+On you terminal, type `nvmesh` to start the interactive shell session.
 For more help and a list of available sub-commands type `help` or `help <sub-command>`.

-Example: `nvmesh shell # help list`
+Example: `nvmesh# show volume -d`

 Alternatively, you can use it and interact with it like a regular CLI tool if required.

-Example: `nvmesh-shell list volumes -d`
+Example: `nvmesh show volumes -d`

+Please find more details and a user guide here: